Western Liang (Sixteen Kingdoms): Fall

+Bronze mirror from the Western Liang.

 In 417, Li Gao died and was succeeded by his son, Li Xin, who records describe as a cruel ruler who drained the state's resource with construction projects.
 Taking advantage of the situation, the Northern Liang intensified their efforts to conquer Western Liang.
 In 420, Li Xin was enticed into attacking the Northern Liang capital, Guzang (姑臧, in modern Wuwei, Gansu), and fell into a trap.
 He died in battle, and Northern Liang forces soon captured Jiuquan.
 His brother, Li Xun succeeded him in Dunhuang and continued to hold out, but the city eventually fell and Li Xun committed suicide in 421, putting an end to Western Liang.

 Li Gao's descendants survived the fall of Western Liang, with the Tang dynasty claiming descent from him through Li Xin's son, Li Chong'er (李重耳), who fled to the Liu Song dynasty in the south before returning north to the Northern Wei.
 For this reason, the Tang posthumously honoured Li Gao as Emperor Xingsheng and refer to him in the Book of Jin by his courtesy name due to naming taboo.
 Another grandson of Li Gao, Li Bao, was captured by Northern Liang but fled to Yiwu County with his uncle, Tang Qi (唐契), becoming vassals to the Rouran.
 In 444, Li Bao surrendered and served under Northern Wei, where his son Li Chong became a prominent minister.
 The famed Tang dynasty poets, Li Bai and Li Shangyin were also both believed to be descendants of Li Gao.